 Whether you have 50, 500, or 5,000 employees, these principles can help you connect all of them to the flow of work that meets your organization’s targets.

 Hear real-world examples of organizations that have increased adoption of business-improving tools, technologies, and processes in this webinar with MIT Sloan Professor Nelson Repenning.
-For a more in-depth understanding of process improvement for everyday work, learn more about Implementing Improvement Strategies: Dynamic Work Design and the self-paced, online course, Business Process Design for Strategic Management.
+For a more in-depth understanding of process improvement for everyday work, learn more about Visual Management for Competitive Advantage: MIT’s approach to Efficient and Agile Work and the self-paced, online course, Business Process Design for Strategic Management.